The Hidden Challenge

 From a distance, many things look interchangeable—especially if you’ve never owned one before.

-That’s often where confusion begins.
+And that’s often where confusion begins.

 So much information.
 So many opinions.